JeloLacerna/Web-Personal-Projects/README.md

 ## JVSPT - JavaScript
 This is a database website for the game Genshin Impact I built as the final project for my Javascript course.

-## PHPSL - This is the XAMPP version of the AWTEC project.
+## PHPSL - PHP
+This is the XAMPP version of the AWTEC project.
 Same frontend but different backend.